-More recently, LLLT has been considered for treatment of plaque psoriasis.
-A recent preliminary study investigated the efficacy of a combination of 830 nm (NIR) and 630 nm (visible red light) to treat recalcitrant psoriasis using LED irradiation.
-All patients with psoriasis resistant to conventional therapy were enrolled and treated sequentially with 830- and 630-nm wavelengths in two 20-minute sessions, with 48 hours between sessions, for 4 or 5 weeks.
-The results showed no adverse side effects and a resolution of psoriasis.114 The limitation of this study was the small number of patients enrolled; however, the results observed encourage future investigations for use of LLLT in treating psoriasis.
+More recently LLLT has been considered for treatment of plaque psoriasis.
+A recent preliminary study investigated the efficacy of a combination of 830 nm (near infrared) and 630 nm (visible red light) to treat recalcitrant psoriasis using LED irradiation.
+All patients with psoriasis resistant to conventional therapy were enrolled and were treated sequentially with 830 nm and 630 nm wavelengths in 2 20-min sessions with 48 hours between session for 4 or 5 weeks.
+The results showed no adverse side effects and a resolution of psoriasis.114 The limitation of this study was the small number of patients enrolled, however the results observed encourage future investigations for use of LLLT in treating psoriasis.